ilor1/HapticsEditor-v2/README.md

 Special thanks to u/yaliplover for pre-alpha-testing and supporting this tool since its infancy!

-> If you like using this Haptics Editor, and want to donate towards the development of it, or just in general make my day...
+> If you like using this Haptics Editor, and want to donate towards its development, or just in general make my day...
 You can sponsor me here on [github](https://github.com/sponsors/ilor1) or buy me a [ko-fi](https://ko-fi.com/ilori).
 Not expected, but immensely appreciated!

 ## Installation